changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

 59. Click **Adjust LLM settings** and
   - Set the max limit for **New tokens** to **2000** by sliding the scrollbar to the **rightmost**.
   - Drag the scrollbar for **the Creative Threshold** to the **leftmost** to make it **More precise**
-  - Click on the model and Select the model **llama-4-maverick-17b-128e-instruct-fp8**.
+  - Click on the model and select the model **llama-4-maverick-17b-128e-instruct-fp8**.

   ![Adjust LLM settings](images/nav_43.png)